vda-lab/visualisation-tutorial/pages/vegalite/facetting.md

 series: vegalite-series
 weight: 6
 ---
-We could already look at for example acceleration versus miles per gallon with year as colour to get a feeling of how things change over time.
+Based on what we've seen up until now, we can already create plots of acceleration versus miles per gallon with year as colour to get a feeling of how things change over time.
 Another option, is to have a single plot per year.

 {:.exercise}
 **Exercise** - Create a scatterplot of acceleration versus miles per gallon, with year defining the colour.